USING IRONQR

 How Does it Work?

-The process of connecting to a Wi-Fi network using a Built-in QR Code scanner is super easy.
+The process of connecting to a Wi-Fi network using a built-in QR Code scanner is super easy.
 Let's suppose you want to connect to the Wi-Fi your friend is connected with.
-Follow the following step to connect with the Wi-Fi using a QR Code.
+Follow the steps below to connect with the Wi-Fi using a QR Code.

-1. Just open the Wi-Fi settings of your friend's phone, and click on the Wi-Fi he/she is connected with.
-A QR Code will appear as shown below.
+1. Open the Wi-Fi settings on your friend's phone, and click on the Wi-Fi network he/she is connected to.
+A QR Code should appear as shown below.
 (This may vary from device to device)

 Wi-Fi QR Code Image